 I had lost my dad a little over a year before I started the program.
 His death really had an impact on my life.
 I felt like nothing mattered.
-As my boss at the time said, “it seems like you’ve lost your center.”
+As my boss at the time said, “It seems like you’ve lost your center.”
 I ended up quitting my job because it seemed pointless — I was creating higher education materials for students for whom they had little value and for instructors who were constantly complaining about the content, cost to their students, and technological limitations.
 After some time off, I considered grief counseling and as I was looking at counseling and social work programs Breathing Deeply came up at the top of my search.
 I had never heard of yoga therapy and started doing research.
 I considered a number of programs but I have to say it was having a call with Anna that made me choose Breathing Deeply.
-I thought.. oh, she cares, I’m in:) P.S.
+I thought to myself, “Oh, she cares, I’m in.”
 It was also the month after the Covid lockdown started and it didn’t hurt that Breathing Deeply was already online!

-When I think about the most useful/valuable part of the program for me, the answer that comes to me is “all of it”.
+When I think about the most useful/valuable part of the program for me, the answer that comes to mind is “all of it”.
 I don’t think there was anything that wasn’t useful.
-Thus, I would say that it’s really Brandt’s ability to distill things to their essence and has really helped me focus on the simplest ways to help people.
+I would say that it’s really Brandt’s ability to distill things to their essence and has really helped me focus on the simplest ways to help people.
 I am getting my 500-hour RYT throughout a program that has a yoga therapy focus.
 The program is all over the place with lots of different teachers and philosophies.
 It’s hard to know what you might do to help someone.
 Brandt’s teachings are clear and concise.
 You know exactly what to do and if you don’t you can get on a Q&A call with him and figure it out.